-- Feedback of pupil's learning can have different roles and purposes at different times and can involve both written and verbal feedback. - When appropriate/possible, teachers should provide individual verbal feedback to pupils.
-A record of this feedback may well be recorded in books or using other methods - The feedback of pupil's work, either written or verbal, should be regular and frequent.
-Written feedback is done using a green pen. - The emphasis of feedback is on a pupil's achievement/progress and to identify the next steps forward for that individual. - Teachers look for strengths before identifying weaknesses when marking work.
-Feedback will raise self-esteem and self-worth. - Teachers look for opportunities to provide positive public feedback where appropriate to pupils who produce work of a high standard for that pupil.
+- Feedback on a child's learning can have different roles and purposes at different times and can involve both written and verbal feedback. - When appropriate/possible, teachers should provide individual verbal feedback to children.
+A record of this feedback may well be recorded in books or using other methods - The feedback on children's work, either written or verbal, should be regular and frequent.
+Written feedback is done using a green pen. - The emphasis of feedback is on a child's achievement/progress and to identify the next steps forward for that individual. - Teachers look for strengths before identifying weaknesses when marking work.
+Feedback will raise self-esteem and self-worth. - Teachers look for opportunities to provide positive public feedback where appropriate to children who produce work of a high standard for that child.